 When Halley’s Comet passes near the inner planets, the Sun warms up some of its ice and, as a result, pieces of rock break away and continue on the comet’s trajectory.

-It is these particles that appear to us as meteors when they pass through Earth’s upper atmosphere as our planet passes through a stream of debris left behind by the comet.
+It is these particles that appear to us as meteors when they pass through Earth’s upper atmosphere as our planet passes through a trail of debris left behind by the comet.
 As the particles reach our atmosphere, they heat up and disintegrate, leaving colourful streaks across the sky.

 The Orionid meteor shower is best viewed between midnight and dawn.
 While meteors can be seen anywhere in the sky, astronomers suggest that observers in northern latitudes look in the direction of the south-eastern sky and those in southern latitudes look toward the north-eastern sky.